 Interaction for interaction, it is one of the most effective methods for closing new business because it is personal.
 We start with a pitch and a process, but train the sales representative to read the prospect and drive the conversation from ‘stranger at the door’ to ‘excited customer.’

 Of course, how well those interactions convert is largely a function of an individual – and their training.
 Fortunately, at Solcomm, we’ve created a world-class training program for those eager enough to get started.

-What Products Sell Best through Direct Sales?
+What Products Sell Best through Door to Door Sales?